 Notes from our podcast, starring Chris Smith from Vegetology

 First thing to say is that Omega-3 may sound like a villain in Transformers, but is actually not quite as exciting as that.
 So why the name?
 Chris Smith explains:

 “The Omega in the name actually refers to the place with the double bonds on the fatty acid chain.
 These are double bonds in a fatty acid chain.
-The reason they're Omega-3 is purely because it's pollen saturated fatty acids with a double bond of the third carbon item.”
+The reason they're Omega-3 is purely because it's polyunsaturated fatty acids with a double bond of the third carbon.”

 There you go.
 Omega-3 are fatty acids, which get their name from their formation.
 Which leads us onto the next obvious question – do we need them?
 Everyone is talking about getting more Omega-3 into your diet but why do we need them at all?

 Omega-3 is known as essential fatty acid.
 But is it essential?
 Chris explains:

 “The name is no coincidence… they really are essential to our overall health, but particularly the eyes, brain, heart, health, which all require Omega-3s.
 They are the building blocks of so much of our bodies.”

 “There are different forms of Omega-3, but one of the forms of Omega-3 is the principle part of the brain's grey matter, or the retina in our eye.
 In fact, 40% of our grey matter is made of Omega-3.”

 When you put it like that, Omega-3 is definitely an essential to our daily diets!
 But wait, there are different forms?